Arguments with Children

 Posted on 5/16/2014

-Tell: do you "Tell" your kids or do you ask, negotiate, beg, and scream.
+Do you "tell" your kids to do something or do you ask, negotiate, beg, and scream?

 Read MoreTopics Covered